Hapaxia/Grambol/README.md

 For more information, please see the [Wiki]

-## Still To Come

-### Provided Symbol Groups
+## Provided Symbol Groups
 These are groups of symbols that can be included separately.
 Most will have more specific controls to allow intuitive use.
 These serve as both usable symbols and examples of how derived classes can build upon the base classes.
 - Basics
 The standard basic stuff such as rectangle, ellipse, star, and rounded rectangle.
+- BasicsGradient
+Same as Basics but adds multiple gradient types to each one.
 - Arrows
 Multiple, customisable types.
+- Card Suits
+Usual symbols for the suits used in playing cards.
 - Icons
 Symbols commonly used for icons.

+### Still To Come
-- Card Suits
+- Dots
-Usual symbols for the suits used in playing cards.
+Symbols made up of multiple dots/circles/discs.
 - Warnings
 Symbols used for warnings.
 - Crosshairs